Safeguarding at Safe Passage

 Community Reporting mechanisms and reporting mechanisms

 Victims and survivors of abuse often do not know how to report abuse, find it difficult to report.
-Therefore, Safe Passage aims to produce young-person friendly, easily digestible information on safeguarding in multiple languages explaining what and how they need to report.
+Therefore, Safe Passage International aims to produce young-person friendly, easily digestible information on safeguarding in multiple languages explaining what and how they need to report.

 We also have a number of different ways in which participants, families and members of the public can report concerns, including through our website and by emailing donoharm@safepassage.org.uk.
 The variety of ways in reporting concerns means people can choose which is the most comfortable or accessible way for them.